 155 time-serie covers the 2017-2022 period and count a minimum of 126 and maximum 260 acquisition

-156 dates.
+156 dates according to the location.
 The annual time-serie enumerate a minimum of 10 and maximum of 51 acquisition dates.
+Introduce here the term of “sanitary map” you use after …

 157 The maps of spruce health status were validated by three different methods.
-The first method
+Firstly,

-158 is global validation with annual orthophotoplan on random spruce stand on the 2018-2021 period.
+158 a global validation with annual orthophotoplan on random spruce stand on the 2018-2021 period.

-159 The sanitary level of the spruce stand in the sanitary map was compared with observed health
+159 The sanitary level of the spruce stand in the sanitary map was compared with thehealth

-160 status on the orthophotoplan.
-For the second method, a stratified random sampling base on the
+160 status observed on the orthophotoplan.
+Secondly, a stratified random sampling based on the

 161 size of the dieback area on the sanitary map was used for 2018.
 The dieback area is a combination